 Job descriptions come in a variety of styles - some are very detailed and while others are very general.
 Consider the company and the industry as much as the position responsibilities when making your decision about applying.
+Read all responsibilities If you are unsure about any terms or concepts, take the time to research them or book an appointment with a CDS for clarification.

 Sometimes there are other positions available within large corporations and many Co-op opportunities will change with each student depending on student ability and initiative.
-Contact a Career Development Specialist if you have questions as previous Co-op students may have been at the company and there may be additional information available.
+Contact a CDS if you have questions as previous Co-op students may have been at the company and there may be additional information available.